Q: What counts as a “clean job” according to this report?

 A: Yes.
 E2 plans to release in-depth reports detailing out the clean energy jobs down to the congressional and legislative district levels in states across the country.

-A: The job numbers come from the national 2019 U.S. Energy and Employment Report (USEER), which focuses on all energy jobs.
+A: The job numbers come from the annual U.S. Energy and Employment Report (USEER), which focuses on all energy jobs.
 The USEER analyzes data from the U.S. Bureau of Labor Statistics (BLS) Quarterly Census of Employment and Wages (QCEW) to track employment across many energy production, transmission, and distribution subsectors.
-In addition, the 2019 USEER relies on a unique supplemental survey of 30,000 business representatives across the U.S. Created and conducted by BW Research and approved by the Office of Management and Budget and U.S. Department of Energy (DOE), this survey is used to identify energy-related employment within key subsectors of the broader industries as classified by the BLS and to assign them into their component energy and energy efficiency sectors.
+In addition, the 2020 USEER relies on a unique supplemental survey of 30,000 business representatives across the U.S. Created and conducted by BW Research and approved by the Office of Management and Budget and U.S. Department of Energy (DOE), this survey is used to identify energy-related employment within key subsectors of the broader industries as classified by the BLS and to assign them into their component energy and energy efficiency sectors.

 Q: Why doesn’t the federal government produce this report?